 The second stage involves pushing the baby into the birthing canal and eventually delivering.
 This stage progresses as follows:

 - The cervix is fully dilated (10cm) by this time.

 - This stage lasts for one to two hours in the first-time mothers or longer than two hours if the mother and baby are coping with the contractions (4).
 Epidural can also prolong the length of the second stage of labor.

 During this phase, the natural urge to push gets stronger.
 Along with that, you may also experience:

 - Increased pressure in the perineum, rectum, and lower back.

-- A strong urge to urinate.
+- A strong bowel pressure.

 - A burning or stretching feeling in the vagina due to crowning (the baby’s head moving down).
 At this stage, the woman is asked to stop pushing so that the perineum stretches gradually.

 - Usually, there is a wait for the next contraction, then the baby is born.

 - The baby comes out, usually with the head first.